Is account-based selling a part of your go-to-market strategy for B2B sales?

 The ABS strategy lets you allocate resources towards targeting larger B2B accounts and close fewer deals but expand your revenue and deal size.

 Jon Miller from Engagio talks about the WHO, the WHAT, and the WHERE of account-based sales development to evaluate if it’s worth dipping your feet into.

 The WHO describes the accounts you need to go after and the people in those accounts.
 The more accurately you can understand your buyer, the better- as it may give you a clear understanding of who you are marketing and selling to.

 Buyer Personas should include elements like your account’s industry, their firmographics, technographics, their objectives, priorities, challenges, and role of people in that account.

 You can also map out the step-by-step process that your buyer personas follow to make a purchase.
 What are their objectives and the time period over which the purchasing process plays out?

-In addition to the accounts, the ‘WHO’ also includes the people in your accounts.
+In addition to the accounts, the ‘WHO’ also includes the people in your b2b sales accounts.
 The number of people involved in the purchasing decision seems to be rising and therefore targeting every single one of them is crucial to prevent the deal from stalling or falling through when one or more of your contacts changes jobs, goes on leave, gets sick, and so on.
 This relationship mapping helps you facilitate consensus by helping you identify potential blockers so you can address their concerns beforehand and prevent them from pausing the deal in its tracks.